lousydropout/encrypted-chat-app/README.md

 $ pnpm run dev
 ```

-Then, open the link as provided by the above commands.
+Then, open the link using `Firefox` (other browers's password managers are incompatible) as provided by the above commands.
 Typically, this would be `http://localhost:3000`.

 ## Shortcomings and lessons learned